lincolnnguyen18/FoodTracker/FoodTracker/Pseudocode.md

             Set its delegate to the view controller Show the picker
 ### Navigation
+        cancel function
+            Store whether or not presentingViewController is UINavigationController (whether current view is modal; ShowDetail) in isPresentingInAddMealMode
+            If so, call dismiss(animated:completion:) without storing any data or calling the prepare(for:sender:) and unwindToMealList methods
+            Else, unwrap the meal view's navigationController into owningNavigationController (check whether current view was pushed on navigation stack; AddItem) and call popViewController to pop the meal detail scene off the navigation stack
+            Check for unwrap failure
         Override prepare(for:sender:) - source view controller for unwind segue Call super
             Verify sender is a button and that it is the saveButton Unwrap text in nameTextFIeld into a constant Save currently selected photo and rating into constants Create meal with saved data
-        cancel function
-            Close meal view controller modal scene without storing any data or calling the prepare(for:sender:) and unwindToMealList methods
 ### Private Methods
         updateSaveButtonState function
             Unwrap nameTextField text into constant